-How to deal with employees wanting to record meetings

 How to deal with employees wanting to record meetings covertly?

-An employee may decide to make a covert recording of a meeting instead of seeking permission to make a recording, or after such a request has been turned down.
+An employee may decide to make a covert recording of a meeting.
+They may not seek permission to recording, or after such a request has been turned down.
 The prevalence of smartphones and other portable recording devices means that this has become easier for employees to do.

-The potential for covert recordings should be a reminder to you to ensure you and your managers follow good practice in every meeting, in particular avoiding “letting off steam” or making inappropriate comments if the employee leaves the meeting for an adjournment.
+Ensure you and your managers follow good practice in every meeting to avoid covert recordings taking place.
+In particular, avoid “letting off steam” or making inappropriate comments, if the employee leaves the meeting for an adjournment.